sebmeister2077/editorjs-multiblock-selection-plugin/README.md

 #### 4. Optionally remove tools from inline toolbar

-You can implement this however you want to hide unwanted tools in multi select mode
+You can implement this however you want to hide unwanted tools in multi select mode Important note is that for version 2.30.x and up the CSS solution is recommended

 A javascript example: